Arno’s Engram keyboard layout

 Engram Scoring Model

-The optimization algorithm finds every permutation of a given set of letters, maps these letter permutations to a set of keys, and ranks these letter-key mappings according to a score reflecting ease of typing key pairs and frequency of letter pairs (bigrams).
+Our optimization algorithm finds every permutation of a given set of letters, maps these letter permutations to a set of keys, and ranks these letter-key mappings according to a score reflecting ease of typing key pairs and frequency of letter pairs (bigrams).
 The score is the average of the scores for all possible bigrams in this arrangement.
 The score for each bigram is a product of the frequency of occurrence of that bigram, the frequency of each of the bigram’s characters, and flow, strength (and optional speed) factors for the key pair.

-Flow factors to penalize strenuous key transitions
+Factors to penalize strenuous key transitions

 Direction: